 Queenstown is a must for every age group, the scenery lakes and mountains, walking tracks, restaurants, cafes, night life and adventure sports are all in one area.
-You can go from there on a day trip to Ta Anau and Milford take a boat ride in the Sounds, then head further south to Stewart Island for more amazing scenery and walks. about 2 years agoAnswered by Denise Ferns via WorldNomads.com
+You can go from there on a day trip to Ta Anau and Milford take a boat ride in the Sounds, then head further south to Stewart Island for more amazing scenery and walks. almost 5 years agoAnswered by Denise Ferns via WorldNomads.com

 Milford Sound.
 A breath-taking highlight.
 Take a boat cruise.
 Simply amazing.

 Paihia is great as well.
 Go to the Treaty Grounds and learn the history.

 I really like Raglan too.
 Spend some time soaking up the surfer culture.

 Oh, and when you're in Wellington go to Caffe l'affare and enjoy the incredible coffee! almost 5 years ago

 This is a tough one because it depends what time of year you're going and what you enjoy doing.
 Here are a few things I loved (and I've lived there most of my life):

 - Fletcher Bay to Stony Bay walk in the Coromandel

 - Tongariro Crossing